Franktra/animated-bubbles/README.md

-# animated-bubbles
+# Animated-Bubbles
-## detailed animation of a pack of rectangular gum walking, then blowing bubbles that pop to reveal key words
+## Detailed animation of a pack of rectangular gum walking, then blowing bubbles that pop to reveal keywords
-## The pack of gum moves across the screen, blows bubbles, and words appear in the bubbles as they pop.
+## The pack of gum moves across the screen blows bubbles, and words appear in the bubbles as they pop.
 The axis is turned off for better visual representation.
-Animated Action Framework Pack of Gum Popping Bubbles Revealing Key words
+Animated Action Framework Pack of Gum Popping Bubbles Revealing Keywords

 import matplotlib.pyplot as plt from matplotlib.animation import FuncAnimation